claudioc/jingo/README.md

 `npm install jingo` or download/clone the whole thing and run "npm install".

 Jingo needs a config file and to create a sample config file, just run `jingo -s`, redirect the output on a file and then edit it (`jingo -s > config.yaml`).
 The config file contains all the available configuration keys.
-Be sure to provide a valid server hostname (like wiki.mycompany.com) for Google Auth to be able to get back to you.
+Be sure to provide a valid server hostname (like wiki.mycompany.com) if you use a 3rd party provider for authentication (like Google or GitHub) to be able for it to get back to you.

 This document contains also [the reference](#configuration-options-reference) for all the possible options.